An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image

-For the features obtained by the encoder $F_{LR}$, the Local Feature Interactor (LFI) module is employed to enhance the network's perception and interaction with local pixel features, yielding more enriched pixel features $F_{LFI}$.
-To investigate the effectiveness of the LFI module, we conducted an ablation experiment by directly removing the LFI module from the ISTE framework.
-As shown in Table 2, all metrics are improved at every magnification by using LFI.
-Especially, the PSNR is significantly reduced by 0.15, and the SSIM is significantly reduced by 0.0008 at ×2 magnification.
-At ×3 magnification, The PSNR is significantly reduced by 0.02, and SSIM is significantly reduced by 0.0003.
+For the features obtained from the encoder $F_{LR}$, the LFI enhances the interaction of features within local regions.
+To investigate the effectiveness of this module, we conducted an ablation experiment by directly removing the LFI from the ISTE framework.
+As shown in Table 4, all metrics are improved at all scaling factors using the LFI.